New Dawn Farm

 According to Tyson, the last thing to look at is a product’s sustainability.
 “Is it sustainable (or close) and will it or its bi-product compliment one or more aspects of your existing operation?” she said.
 “The more sustainable, the less expense, the more profit.”
 And profit is really the bottom line.

 Farming is not an easy career.
 It requires time and effort and hard work.
 Adding products not only means more work, but potentially more profits.
 It is a delicate balance though, and requires much consideration.
 As for New Dawn Farm, I think we will wait a few more years to add those sheep or honey bees.
 But asking the right questions will help us decide which one works on our farm, and in the end, that is what it is all about.

-Carrie, and her husband Alan, raise grass-fed beef and naturally grown vegetables at New Dawn Farm in Chickamauga, GA and are currently mentees in Georgia Organics Farmer-to-Farmer Mentoring Program.
+Carrie, and her husband Alan, raise grass-fed beef and naturally grown vegetables at New Dawn Farm in Chickamauga, GA.
 When not farming or raising children, Carrie is a freelance journalist.